Maynards: History

 The works grew to become a four-figure employer for the Harringay area.
 As Maynards grew, it expanded its manufacturing operations to other locations, such as a toffee factory in the Ouseburn area of Newcastle upon Tyne.

 The 140 portfolio of sweet shops set-up as the company expanded were sold in 1985, and the company was acquired by Cadbury in 1988.
-The brand merged in 1990 with the Tottenham liquorice mill Bassett's, and Trebor as well as sweet manufacture of the three brands moved to Sheffield in 1991.
+The brand merged in 1990 with the Tottenham liquorice mill Bassett's, and Trebor.
+Sweet manufacture of the three brands moved to Sheffield in 1991.
 By 2002 worldwide sales of Maynards Wine Gums were forty million pounds sterling per year.